 For more information on locating an ASC, see our USCIS Service and Office Locator Web page.

 You should read the ASC Appointment Notice and take it with you to your fingerprinting appointment at the ASC.
 You do not need to pay a fingerprinting fee as an asylum applicant.

-If you are also requesting asylum status for your spouse and children and they are with you in the U.S., they will need to go with you to your ASC appointment.
+If you are also requesting asylum status for your spouse and children and they are with you in the United States, they will need to go with you to your ASC appointment.

 More information is available on our Preparing for Your Biometric Services Appointment page.

-Depending on where you live, we will schedule you for an interview with an asylum officer either at one of the eight asylum offices, the two asylum sub-offices, or at a USCIS field office (“circuit ride location”).
+Depending on where you live, we will schedule you for an interview with an asylum officer at either a USCIS asylum office or a USCIS field office (also called a circuit ride location).
 For more information about USCIS field and asylum offices, visit our Find A USCIS Office page.
 Your interview notice will tell you the date, location, and time of your asylum interview.

-- First priority: Applications that were scheduled for an interview, but the interview had to be rescheduled at the applicant’s request or the needs of USCIS;
+- 1st priority: Applications that were scheduled for an interview, but the interview had to be rescheduled at the applicant’s request or the needs of USCIS;

 *This scheduling approach was first established following the asylum reforms of 1995 (PDF, 22.31 KB), and was in place previously for 20 years.